amora479/website/content/course/bju/content/cps230/programs/project-pong.md

 ### Real-Mode C (50 pts)

-Figure out how to use a 16-bit, real-mode-compatible C compiler (like OpenWatcom, or Digital Mars) to write at least some of your demo code in C.
+Figure out how to use a 16-bit, real-mode-compatible C compiler (like TurboC) to write at least some of your demo code in C. See [this tutorial](/course/bju/content/cps230/notes/realmodec) to get started.
+Note: If you complete this option, you do NOT need to create a bootable version of the project.
+You will deliver an exe version instead.

 ### Protected Mode (50 pts)